akb75/akb75.github.io/_posts/2024-05-09-santa-cruz.md

 Day 2 is the hardest day because it is mostly uphill, and you reach the pass.
 I started my day at 6:30 am.

 Day 3: Taullipampa to Cashapampa, Cashapampa to Huaraz do 13 miles

+All posts are written and edited by me and represent my unique experiences.